MIT-DB-Class/simple-db-hw-2021/lab4.md

 ###  3.4 Grading
 <p>50% of your grade will be based on whether or not your code passes the system test suite we will run over it.
 These tests will be a superset of the tests we have provided.
 Before handing in your code, you should make sure it produces no errors (passes all of the tests) from both  <tt>ant test</tt> and <tt>ant systemtest</tt>.

+**New:**

+* Given that this lab will require you to heavily modify your earlier code, regression testing passing is a prerequisite for grading tests.
+This means that if your submission fails a test from earlier labs, you will get a 0 for the autograder score until you fix them.
+If this is an issue for you, contact us to discuss options.

+* Given that this lab deals with concurrency, we will rerun the autograder after the due date to discourage trying buggy code until lucky.
+It is your responsibility to ensure that your code **reliably** passes the tests.

-**Note that this is a higher percentage of manual grading compared to earlier labs.**
+* This lab has a higher percentage of manual grading at 50% compared to previous labs.
+Specifically, we will be very unhappy if your concurrency handling is bogus (e.g., inserting Thread.sleep(1000) until a race disappears).

 **Important:** before testing, gradescope will replace your <tt>build.xml</tt>, <tt>HeapFileEncoder.java</tt> and the entire contents of the <tt>test</tt> directory with our version of these files.
 This means you cannot change the format of <tt>.dat</tt> files!
 You should also be careful changing our APIs.
 You should test that your code compiles the unmodified tests.

 You should get immediate feedback and error outputs for failed tests (if any) from gradescope after submission.
-The score given will be your grade for the autograded portion of the assignment.
-An additional 25% of your grade will be based on the quality of your writeup and our subjective evaluation of your code.
+An additional 50% of your grade will be based on the quality of your writeup and our subjective evaluation of your code.
 This part will also be published on gradescope after we finish grading your assignment.